danjulio/lepton/ESP32/tCam-Mini/readme.md

 Cameras running FW 2.0 and beyond can also use the over-the-air update capability in the Desktop application to load new firmware files.

 #### FW 3.0 (8/6/2022)
-FW revison 3.0 is a major new release.
-It is designed to run on tCam-Mini and tCam-POE PCBs with Revison 3 silicon and 8 MB Flash memory).
+FW revision 3.0 is a major new release.
+It is designed to run on tCam-Mini and tCam-POE PCBs with Revision 3 silicon and 8 MB Flash memory).

 1. Support tCam-POE board
 2. Optimize flash reads for improved performance